The Aurora Borealis

 Clear Skies: The best conditions for viewing are during clear nights with no cloud cover.

-Solar Activity: The aurora is directly dependent on solar activity and the use of magnetic weather forecasts which source could be the internet to thus become one of the remedies for the eyes to see the lights even more bright.
+Solar Activity: The aurora directly depends on solar activity and magnetic weather forecasts, which could be obtained from the internet.
+Thus, the internet has become one of the remedies for the eyes to see the brighter lights.

-Cold Temperatures: The weather becomes especially cold during the peak time, so people must bring the right clothes to avoid catching cold in the northern places.
+Cold Temperatures: The weather becomes especially cold during the peak, so people must bring the right clothes to avoid catching a cold in the northern places.

 Cultural and Scientific Significance